liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-themes.markdown

 ### Updating the Responsiveness [](id=updating-the-responsiveness)

-In Liferay 7, Bootstrap 3 explicit media queries replace Bootstrap 2 `respond-to` mixins for CSS responsiveness.
+In @product@ 7, Bootstrap 3 explicit media queries replace Bootstrap 2 `respond-to` mixins for CSS responsiveness.
 Follow these steps to update CSS
 responsiveness: